 Table 3.
-Suggested Actions and Best Practices to Use during Grant Cycle Phases

-Pre- Award Review and understand the NECP, SCIP, and other applicable plans Coordinate with the SWIC and other key governance bodies and leadership to document needs, align projects to plans, and identify funding options Work with SAA to include projects in state preparedness plans and to secure funding Review program requirements included in grant guidance Consult the federal granting agency, spectrum authority (i.e., FCC or FirstNet Authority), and SAFECOM Guidance when developing projects Align projects to federal and state-level plans and initiatives Include coordination efforts with the whole community in applications Phases Award Coordinate with the SWIC and other key governance bodies and leadership to document needs, align projects to plans, and identify funding options Work with SAA to include projects in state preparedness plans and to secure funding Review program requirements included in grant guidance Consult the federal granting agency, spectrum authority (i.e., FCC or FirstNet Authority), and SAFECOM Guidance when developing projects Align projects to federal and state-level plans and initiatives Include coordination efforts with the whole community in applications Pre- needs, align projects to plans, and identify funding options Work with SAA to include projects in state preparedness plans and to secure funding Review program requirements included in grant guidance Consult the federal granting agency, spectrum authority (i.e., FCC or FirstNet Authority), and SAFECOM Guidance when developing projects Align projects to federal and state-level plans and initiatives Include coordination efforts with the whole community in applications Award Work with SAA to include projects in state preparedness plans and to secure funding Review program requirements included in grant guidance Consult the federal granting agency, spectrum authority (i.e., FCC or FirstNet Authority), and SAFECOM Guidance when developing projects Align projects to federal and state-level plans and initiatives Include coordination efforts with the whole community in applications Identify atoff to manage financial reporting and programmatic compliance requirements Review program requirements included in grant guidance Consult the federal granting agency, spectrum authority (i.e., FCC or FirstNet Authority), and SAFECOM Guidance when developing projects Align projects to federal and state-level plans and initiatives Include coordination efforts with the whole community in applications Identify staff to manage financial reporting and programmatic compliance requirements Consult the federal granting agency, spectrum authority (i.e., FCC or FirstNet Authority), and SAFECOM Guidance when developing projects Align projects to federal and state-level plans and initiatives Include coordination efforts with the whole community in applications Identify staff to manage financial reporting and programmatic compliance requirements Align projects to federal and state-level plans and initiatives Include coordination efforts with the whole community in applications Identify staff to manage financial reporting and programmatic compliance requirements Include coordination efforts with the whole community in applications Identify staff to manage financial repeting and programmatic compliance requirements Identify staff to manage financial reporting and programmatic compliance requirements Identity star to manage infancial reporting and programmatic compliance requirements Develop project and budget milestones to ensure timely completion Identify performance measures and metrics that will help demonstrate impact Consider potential impacts of EHP requirements on implementation timelines Ensure proper mechanisms are in place to avoid commingling and supplanting of funds Evaluate the ability of sub-recipients to manage federal funding Consider how the project will be sustained after grant funding has ended Award • Review award agreement to identify special conditions, budget modifications, restrictions Award on funding, pass-through and reporting requirements, and reimbursement instructions Update the proposed budget to reflect changes made during review and award Inform sub-recipients of the award and fulfill any pass-through requirements • Establish repository for grant file and related data to be collected and retained from award Post Award through closeout, including correspondences, financial and performance reports, project Award metrics, documentation of compliance with EHP requirements and technology standards Ensure fair and competitive procurement process for all grant-funded purchases Understand the process for obtaining approval for changes in scope and budget Adhere to proposed timeline for project and budget milestones; document and justify any delays impacting progress or spending.
-Leverage federal resources, best practices, and technical assistance Complete financial and performance reports on time Draw down federal funds as planned in budget milestones or in regular intervals Complete projects within grant period of performance Closeout • Ensure all projects are complete Closeout Maintain and retain data as required by the award terms and conditions File closeout reports: report on final performance
+Suggested Actions and Best Practices to Use during Grant Cycle Phases able 5.
+Suggested Actions and Dest Fractices to Use during Grant Cycle I hases Phases Suggested Actions / Best Practices Pre- Review and understand the NECP, SCIP, and other applicable plans Award Coordinate with the SWIC and other key governance bodies and leadership to document needs, align projects to plans, and identify funding options 75 Work with SAA to include projects in state preparedness plans and to secure funding Review program requirements included in grant guidance Consult the federal granting agency, spectrum authority (i.e., FCC or FirstNet Authority), and SAFECOM Guidance when developing projects Align projects to federal and state-level plans and initiatives Include coordination efforts with the whole community in applications Identify staff to manage financial reporting and programmatic compliance requirements Develop project and budget milestones to ensure timely completion Identify performance measures and metrics that will help demonstrate impact Consider potential impacts of EHP requirements on implementation timelines Ensure proper mechanisms are in place to avoid commingling and supplanting of funds Evaluate the ability of sub-recipients to manage federal funding Consider how the project will be sustained after grant funding has ended Award Review award agreement to identify special conditions, budget modifications, restrictions on funding, pass-through and reporting requirements, and reimbursement instructions Update the proposed budget to reflect changes made during review and award - Inform sub-recipients of the award and fulfill any pass-through requirements Post Establish repository for grant file and related data to be collected and retained from award Award through closeout, including correspondences, financial and performance reports, project metrics, documentation of compliance with EHP requirements and technology standards • Ensure fair and competitive procurement process for all grant-funded purchases Understand the process for obtaining approval for changes in scope and budget Adhere to proposed timeline for project and budget milestones; document and justify any delays impacting progress or spending Leverage federal resources, best practices, and technical assistance Complete financial and performance reports on time Draw down federal funds as planned in budget milestones or in regular intervals Complete projects within grant period of performance Closeout Ensure all projects are complete Maintain and retain data as required by the award terms and conditions File closeout reports; report on final performance 1 / 1

-&lt;sup>67 Stakeholders can also contact their respective CISA Emergency Communications Coordinator for guidance.
+75 Stakeholders can also contact their respective CISA Emergency Communications Coordinator for guidance.